jjharwi/Box-API/README.md

 _folder_change allows you to change the folder you are working in on Box.

+_folder_delete deletes a folder (RECURSIVELY, know what you're deleting).

 box_cd
 	Changes the directory you are working in on Box.